 A Brief Background

 Before the pluot, there was the plumcot.
 The plumcot was a plum apricot hybrid developed in the 19th century by Luther Burbank.
 This particular fruit was made out of equal parts apricot and plum.
-While this specific hybrid fruit did not gather much traction in popularity, it did set a powerful precedent for other horticulturists and plant breeders.
+While this specific hybrid fruit did not gain much popularity, it set a powerful precedent for other horticulturists and plant breeders.

 Building on Burbank’s experimentation, Zaiger introduced a new hybrid between plum and apricot in the 1980s.
 The difference this time was that the fruit favored the characteristics of the plum by 75% and was combined with 25% apricot.
 This was how the pluot fruit was introduced.